jneidel/setup-webpack/readme.md

 const sync = browserSync( 8000, 8080 );

-const result = []; // Exported webpack config can be a obj or an array of objects
+const result = []; // Exported webpack config can be an obj or an array of objects

 // Array of files to be build, e.g. different routes
 [ "app", "help" ].forEach( ( name ) => {